This webpage contains affiliate links. See more details here.

 "This was a fun way to experience an area I wouldn’t have gone to on my own.
 Vivien was a lot of fun and she gave lots of interesting information and kept us engaged.
 I wish they served smaller servings for the tastings so we don’t waste too much food at the end of tour because people were too stuffed.
 The wine servings were very generous as well.
 Overall great activity and well worth the 4 hours we spent on the tour."

-We recommend 2.5-hour Secret Food Tours Rome food tour as a replacement for lunch (it starts mid-day).
+We recommend 2.5-hour Rome food tour with Secret Food Tours as a replacement for lunch (it starts mid-day).
 The tour has received excellent reviews (850 five-star reviews so far) and covers lots of ground.
 Areas you'll visit include Campo de' Fiori, Jewish Ghetto, Piazza Navona and Trastevere.
 For staying in the area, consider fabulous Hotel De' Ricci.

 On Secret Food Tours' Roman food tour, you'll visit handpicked eateries and taste specialties such as freshly baked pizza, perfectly cooked pasta, warm supplì, an assortment of cheeses, Sicilian cannoli, espresso or cappuccino and gelato.
 There is also a "secret dish."
 Plus, you'll receive complimentary wine at select locations.
 Your kids will love this culinary activity.
 For dietary requirements, inform Secret Food Tours company when booking.
 For example, they can arrange vegetarian version of supplì and pasta!